 Q. For Grandfather Status, how and when do I prove my "10 Years of Experience" requirement?

-A. In order to demonstrate 10 years of experience, a professional resume including employment history and sports event industry specific experience, is required.
-Years of experience must be proved upon admission to the program.
+A. In order to demonstrate 10 years of experience, a professional resume including employment history and sport tourism industry specific experience, is required.
+Years of experience must be verified upon admission to the program.

 Q. What is the fastest track to my CSEE designation?

-A. The CSEE Program is not a race to the finish line.
-The knowledge obtained through the modules, and the experience gained through your employment by a NASC member organization are part of the process.
-If you are “grandfathered” you can earn your designation in two and a half years, standard participants require four years (this pace requires attendance at both modules offered per year).
+A. Earning your CSEE credential is not a race to the finish line.
+The knowledge obtained through the courses, and the experience gained through your employment by a NASC member organization are part of the process.
+If you are “grandfathered” you could earn your credential in about two years.
+Standard participants could become credentialed in about three years.

 Q. How do I sign up?

-A. When a module is not currently open to accepting registrations, complete an Enrollment Form.
-Or you can register for a Module and you will be automatically enrolled in the program.
+A. When a course is not currently open to accepting registrations, complete an Enrollment Form.
+Or you can register for a course and be automatically enrolled in the program.

-Q. How do I register for each individual module?
+Q. How do I register for a course?